isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Enforcement of all rules is possible only for a small weak set of rules or for a specific user community.
 But we want lots of rules, and we want rules that everybody can use.
 But different people have different needs.
-But peope don't like to read lots of rules.
+But people don't like to read lots of rules.
 But people can't remember many rules.
 So, we need subsetting to meet a variety of needs.
 But arbitrary subsetting leads to chaos: We want guidelines that help a lot of people, make code more uniform, and strongly encourages people to modernize their code.